Quasi-periodicity and multi-scale resonators for the reduction of seismic vibrations in fluid-solid systems

 In order to reduce the vibrations of the tank induced by earthquakes, we propose to insert a passive system of high-contrast multi-scale resonators.
-When the fluid-solid system is subjected to a dynamic base excitation characterised by a Fourier spectrum having a peak around a frequency close to one of the eigenfrequencies of the resonators, the latter start to vibrate, while the oscillations of the main structure are reduced.
-In this way, waves are diverted away from the tank, which undergoes smaller deformations and is subjected to lower stresses and displacements.
-We observe that the lower modes of the resonators are more efficient, as they require more energy to vibrate.
+The idea is to attach to the tank an auxiliary structure where waves coming from an external source can be diverted, thus reducing the oscillations of the main structure, which undergoes smaller deformations and is subjected to lower stresses and displacements.
+A similar concept has been applied to bridges and tall buildings~\cite{Brun2013}.